-The Career Guidance Services Office offers these online resources to help you launch your professional career.
+The Career Development Services offer these online resources to help you launch your professional career.

 Take the Strong Interest Inventory (SII)

 The SII is one of the world’s most widely used career planning tools.
 It helps current students, fresh graduates, and alumni to make career-related choices such as choosing the right major and exploring potential careers by identifying their interest in a broad range of occupations, work activities, leisure activities, and school subjects.